asciimike/mikemcdonald.co/content/blog/2020/05/06/2020/between-the-sheets.md

 [*Liquid Intelligence*](https://amzn.to/2W8SPtJ), a scientific approach to making great cocktails.
-This book led me to [Modernist](https://modernist.club), where [Carlo](https://www.linkedin.com/in/carlo-splendorini-8682b4156/) would make Aviation infused grapes, smoked Old Fashioned, and more.
+This book led me to [Modernist](https://modernist.club), where [Carlo](https://www.linkedin.com/in/carlo-splendorini-8682b4156/) would make Aviation infused grapes, smoked Old Fashioneds, and more.
 I was entranced.

 There have been numerous reports of alcohol consumption increasing by 40-50% during quarantine, and I am no exception.
 However, in an effort to make my